nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![UserStorage::save Sequence Diagram](./images/UserStorage_save.png)

 A similar method is used to extract the attributes from each `Question` object inside the `Topic`.
+It can be noted here that the `Topic` object is the same one constructed by `TopicsStorage` as continues to persist until the program shuts down.

 ### 2.5.
 UI Component